danmalczyk/kdoc/README.md

 Everything Kylo-related and not needed in deployment-time should be in Kylo layer.

 https://docs.google.com/presentation/d/1juClfDMePmRcdonlK6k4fmc5QAw3D9bvWAmDyemqe7c/edit#slide=id.g22f3240589_1_10
-## CURRENT STATUS
-The stack is working and tested by ingesting userdata2.csv to parquet

 ## HOW TO RUN - tasks 1 - 5 are just first-time settings
 1. Change "vm.max_map_count" kernel varialble in the VM running docker daemon: https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode.